-Selling, general and administrative costs increased by only 2 percent from EUR 201 million in 2005 to EUR 205 million in 2006 while sales grew by 42 percent.
+Selling, general and administrative costs remained stable from EUR 205 million in 2005 to EUR 204 million in 2006 while sales grew by 42 percent.
 Cost reduction and efficiency programs contributed to maintaining a near constant level of selling, general and administrative costs.